Bluesoul02/Rasterizer/README.md

 window displaying figure in 2D
 Press esc to quit
-Press space to change vision mode, there is two different modes wireframe and filled The program is configured to display the teapot, to display something else you must change in the code, the values of the vector translation to display it properly
+Press space to change vision mode, there is two different modes wireframe and filled The program is configured to display the teapot, to display something else you must change in the code, the values of the vector translation to display it properly, you can comment the line in load_obj_file and uncomment the other line, the second line is made to display the tetrahedron it takes some time to display the teapot

 # to recompile: